tharushaliyanagama/Fuzzy_Anomaly_Detection/README.markdown

 # Fuzzy Logic-Based Anomaly Detection and Correction in Smart Grid Systems

 ## Overview
-This project implements a fuzzy logic-based system for detecting and mitigating anomalies in a smart grid, developed as part of CM2602 Artificial Intelligence coursework (August 2023, Version 4).
+This project implements a fuzzy logic-based system for detecting and mitigating anomalies in a smart grid.
 The system monitors voltage deviation, frequency variation, and load imbalance to detect anomalies and suggests mitigation actions like load balancing, power factor correction, frequency regulation, or shutdown.

 ## Features
 - **Fuzzification**: Converts real-time grid data into fuzzy linguistic variables (e.g., Voltage Deviation: Low, Medium, High).